FilipGal/lab-2/README.md

-# 1dv610 - Code quality
+# Introduction
- A login module that is focused on code quality
+ A login module that is focused on code quality, done in the course 1dv610 by Filip Gal.

+1. General information
+2. Observations
+3. Use cases
+4. Reflection

+#   1. General information

-## How to install
+##  1.1 How to install
 - Clone the repo
 - Open the solution, add a config folder, and add a file called `Config.php`
 - Create a class with the following structure: